yaroslavros/agent2agent-auth-framework/draft-klr-aiagent-auth.md

 * attestation or risk state influencing the decision
 * remediation or revocation events and their cause

-Monitoring systems SHOULD correlate events across agents, tools, and services to detect misuse patterns such as replay, confused deputy behavior, privilege escalation, or unexpected action sequences.
+Monitoring systems SHOULD correlate events across Agents, Tools, Services, Resources and LLMs to detect misuse patterns such as replay, confused deputy behavior, privilege escalation, or unexpected action sequences.

 End-to-end audit is enabled when Agents, Users, Systems, LLMs, Tools, services and resources have stable, verifiable identifiers that allow auditors to trace "which entity did what, using which authorization context, and why access changed over time."